LiamOsler/Three-Molecules/README.md

 A demonstration of how to draw molecular diagrams with Three.js

 ## Getting Started
 This is a demonstration of how to draw molecular diagrams with Three.js.
 It is based on the [Three.js](https://threejs.org/) library, which is a JavaScript library for drawing 3D graphics in a web browser.
+This code takes a `.mol` file and converts it to a JSON object, which is then used to draw the 3D model of the molecule.

 ### Accessing the Individual Steps
 Each major step involved in building this application is in a separate branch of this repository.
 To access the files at each step, you need to clone this repository to your computer, and then check out the branch for the exercise you want to work on.